urnetwork/docs/economic-model/economic-model.md

 There is no cost to participate as a provider.

 ## Phases of the company

-The launch of the network and community payments create four phases of the company:
+The launch of the network and community payments creates four phases of the company:

 0. Repeatable network
-1. Subsidized community payments
+1. Repeatable premium product
-2. Self-supported community payments
+2. Scale
 3. Profitable company

 In phase 0, we will focus on a network that is better than other  consumer VPNs, and scaling the network in a cost efficient way.
 The exit is a scalable network with almost fixed operating costs.

 In phase 1, the premium revenue is not enough to subsidize the community payments.
 We’ll be in this phase as long as premium conversion per MAU is less than .2/premium price [^2].
 At our current premium price of $5/month, the break-even exit of phase 1 is at 4% conversion of users to premium users.
 In this phase the company will focus on a repeatable premium offering that converts above the break-even rate to exit.

-In phase 2, the company can scale revenue with an almost fixed operating cost.
+In phase 2, the company can scale revenue with an almost fixed operating cost by scaling MAU.
 The company will scale faster if the conversion to premium is higher than the break-even.
-In this phase the company will focus on volume to exit.
+In this phase the company will focus on volume to cover operating costs and exit.

-In phase 3, the company will profitable as it scales.
+In phase 3, the company will be profitable as it scales.
 At this point we will look at expanding our TAM with new premium products starting at phase 1.

 ## Payout sweep